Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 These special tools include the items needed to pursue a craft or trade.
 The table shows examples of the most common types of tools, each providing items related to a single craft.

-Proficiency with a set of artisan’s tools lets you add your Proficiency Bonus to any ability checks you make using the tools in your craft.
+Proficiency with a set of artisan’s tools lets you add your Proficiency Bonus to any :d20-check: **Ability Checks** you make using the tools in your craft.
 Each type of artisan’s tools requires a separate Proficiency.

 ### Alchemist Supplies